jiaxicheng/pentaho/pdi_metadata_injection.md

 In the `ETL Metadata Injection` step

-Added the template transformation in the field 'Transformations:', all the fields which can be injected will be shown in the box under 'Inject Metadata' tab:
+Added the template transformation in the field 'Transformations:', all the steps and fields which can be injected in the template transformation will be listed under the 'Inject Metadata' tab:

-Now you have all the fields defined in step_config.yaml and the 3 new fields defined above in the PDI flow, you can use these fields to fill in the Inject Metadata tabs in `ETL Metadata Injection` step
+Now you have all the fields defined in step_config.yaml and the 3 new fields defined above in the PDI flow, you can use these fields to fill in the meta data. see attached zip files for all configurations.

 ### Template Transformation ###

-The template transformation is very simple, just 3 steps and nothing to setup, all will be specified through the ETL metadata enjection step mentioned above.
+The template transformation is very simple, just 3 steps and nothing to setup, all will be specified through the ETL metadata Injection step mentioned above.

 ```
    +-----------------+      +---------------+      +------------------------+